 The content of this study focuses on a two-dimensional design course centered on Nanjing Yunjin brocade.
 As shown in Fig. 2, students must access the flipped classroom learning system before attending the class to study the learning materials provided.
 A learning list is available within the system for students to follow.
-The learning system offers a range of materials, including slides, learning videos, and text materials.
+The learning system

+International Journal of Interactive Multimedia and Artificial Intelligence, Vol. 9, No2 offers a range of materials, including slides, learning videos, and text materials.
 Specifically, slides offer the course's main framework and key points, videos assist in understanding complex concepts through visual presentations, and text materials provide detailed historical background information and relevant academic articles.
 Students can access and review these materials as often as needed prior to class to gain initial knowledge.
 Notably, the right side of the interface features a pedagogical agent powered by ChatGPT, designed to assist students in further deepening their understanding and resolving queries.
 This agent is a standard GPT model whose behavior and generated content are guided by specific prompts.
 Prompts typically include contextual information or instructions to ensure that the output of the GPT model matches the instructional goals.
 For example, we have instructed ChatGPT to act as an expert on Nanjing Yunjin brocade in a dialogue, helping students answer questions related to the course content and providing immediate feedback and guidance.
+Upon completing the learning content, students must also complete an assignment sheet, which expands on the concepts covered in the learning materials.
+For instance, they may create a pattern according to Nanjing Yunjin's panel composition principles.
+Students can discuss with the pedagogical agent powered by ChatGPT at any time and receive personalized references.
+Furthermore, the flipped classroom learning system emphasizes that ChatGPT is a means of support and that its feedback may not always be correct.
+Students are encouraged to think critically and can flag any uncertainties to facilitate questions and discussions with classmates and the instructor.